hilmanzhy/wazuh/src/unit_tests/Readme.md

 ## Compile and run unit tests for Linux targets
 In order to run unit tests for either the Verprotect server or Linux agents, these need to be built using [CMake](#installing-cmake) version 3.10 or higher and [cmocka](#installing-cmocka).

-Navigate into `wazuh/src/unit_tests` and run the following commands:
+Navigate into `verprotect/src/unit_tests` and run the following commands:
 ```
 mkdir build
 cd build
 cmake -DTARGET=server|agent ..
 make
 ```
-Notice that when running the cmake command we need to specify the target on which we will run the unit tests, this target needs to match the wazuh target used for compilation and wazuh needs to be previously compiled.
+Notice that when running the cmake command we need to specify the target on which we will run the unit tests, this target needs to match the verprotect target used for compilation and verprotect needs to be previously compiled.

 There are several ways to run unit tests: